Product Name: TunnelBear

 Does Tunnelbear work with other streaming services?

-This VPN provider does work with some streaming services such as ITV Hub or All4.
-But these are the services that make no effort to block a VPN from accessing them.
+This VPN provider does work with some streaming services such as ITV Hub or All 4.
+But these are the streaming sites that make no effort to block a VPN from accessing them.

 If you read a user review that says differently, all we can say is that their reviews and their experience are obviously very different from ours or outdated.